Two students sitting outside of Bohn Hall on one of the rocks.

 Identifying an Emergency Contact Person

-Resident Student: A resident student is any student residing in a University operated residential facility under a University Residence License Agreement.
-All resident students are required to designate an emergency contact person through the University’s computer-based NEST (NETWORK ENGAGEMENT AND STUDENT/STAFF TRANSACTIONS) system prior to check in at their residence hall.
-If a student moves to another University residence facility the student is required to verify the emergency notification information upon admittance to that hall.
+Resident students: A resident student is any student residing in a University operated residential facility under a University Residence License Agreement.
+All resident students are required to designate an emergency contact person through the University’s computer-based NEST (NETWORK ENGAGEMENT AND resident student/STAFF TRANSACTIONS) system prior to check in at their residence hall.
+If a resident student moves to another University residence facility the resident student is required to verify the emergency notification information upon admittance to that hall.

 Every student (resident and non-resident) has their own NEST (NETWORK ENGAGEMENT AND STUDENT/STAFF TRANSACTIONS) account and may enter or change, under personal information/update addresses and phone numbers, as well as provide or update a designated emergency contact person under personal information/update emergency contact information.